Pb314314/Kuiperinfer/README.md

 ### Lab6
 Start Lab6.
 Understand the general data flow of convolution.cpp.
 Generally go throught the GetInstance and Forward functions.
 (4/19/2024)

+Read almost all the code from course6, but not fully understand computing process.
+The data organization still vague to me.
+Confuse about conv2d Im2Col data organization.(4/24/2024)

 ### Lab7

 ### Lab8